MicrosoftDocs/powerapps-docs/powerapps-docs/user/calendar-view.md

 If you want to set a calendar view as the default view, you can do this through personalization settings.
 For more information, see [Set personal options](https://docs.microsoft.com/powerapps/user/set-personal-options#activities-tab-options).

-## View details of a calendar item
+## View details of a calendar item and take action

-You can view a summary of a row by selecting it in the calendar.
-A pop-up window opens and displays the summary information.
-To view complete details about the row, select **More Details** in the pop-up window.
+You can view a summary of a row by selecting it in the calendar.A pop-up window opens and displays the summary information.

+- To view complete details about the row, select **More Details** in the pop-up window.

+- To delete the row, select **Delete** in the pop-up window.

 > [!div class="mx-imgBorder"]
 > ![Details of a calendar item](media/details-pop-up-1.png "Details of a calendar item")